 “I won’t cover for you anymore.”

 Now that you know the steps, you can talk with someone in your life who may have a gambling problem.

 Take care of yourself

 If someone’s gambling problem has left its mark on you, it is important for you to take care of yourself.
 Even if the person who has the problem is not yet ready or willing to get help, it may still be beneficial for you to talk to someone.
 You can call the Oregon Problem Gambling Helpline and speak to a certified gambling counselor.
 All information shared is confidential and this service is FREE to Oregon residents.
 Call 1-877-695-4648 (MY-LIMIT), text 503-713-6000, or chat live with us.

-The Oregon Problem Gambling Helpline was established in 2001 and receives about 1000 calls each year.
-Trained professional staff members are available 24 hours a day, 7 days a week to listen, educate, answer questions, and refer people to free confidential treatment services.
+The Oregon Problem Gambling Helpline was established in 2001 to effectively connect Oregonians to resources and help for gambling related issues.
+Trained professional staff members are available 24 hours a day, 7 days a week to listen, answer questions, and refer people to free confidential counseling.

 If you or someone you care about wants to make a change to their gambling, you can call the Helpline and speak to a certified counselor who understands.
 Whether you just want to chat, get more information, or be referred for counseling, you’ll be connected to the resources that are right for you.